lelandpaul/otlinearize/README.md

 # OTLinearize

 Tools for calculating the linearization of syntactic structures using Optimality Theory (Prince & Smolensky 1993/2004).
-This toolset was developped as a proof of concept implementation for Optimal Linearization and the specific constraints used in that framework, but includes some modules which may be useful for testing other OT linearization schemes.
+This toolset was developed as a proof of concept implementation for Optimal Linearization and the specific constraints used in that framework, but includes some modules which may be useful for testing other OT linearization schemes.